kanasubs/d-addicts.com-crawler/README.md

 ### Testing
 -------
-`pip3 install nosetests` and then run `nosetests` in the project root directory.
+`pip3 install nose` and then run `nosetests` in the project's root directory.